ylijokic/CS361_Team21/README.md

 Password: OregonState361!

 To run the application locally:
-* Clone or download the master branch
+1. Clone or download the master branch
+2. Create and activate a Python 3 environment
-* Install any dependencies
+3. Install dependencies
-* Run the server.
+4. Run the server

 ## Example Usage
 ```